 Resist the urge to use roller carry-on bags or too-large personal bags.
 The airlines know all the tricks, and they’ll make you pay (in time and money).
 Also, consider investing in a pocket tape measure and a travel-sized scale.
 Be sure to check your bags with the airlines’ allowance rules before leaving home and take them with you if you plan to buy things at your destination.

 2. Be Inconspicuous

-Sometimes I imagine I’m traveling like a movie star (albeit, the world’s least famous).
+Sometimes I imagine I’m travelling like a movie star (albeit, the world’s least famous).
 They’re aware that being noticed causes delays, if not full-blown problems.
-If you’ve ever seen a celebrity traveling (I have seen many), you’ll see the art of laying low in practice.
+If you’ve ever seen a celebrity travelling (I have seen many), you’ll see the art of laying low in practice.
 If you see a group of people forming, avoid it and hang back.
 If you disagree with someone, let it go quickly.
 If you think someone might be adversely affected by your actions, don’t do it.
 If an airline worker is checking bags for size, shift your bags to the opposite side of your body and talk up the person.

 I can’t count how many travellers seem to operate in their own personal bubbles and resist the very strict flow and multi-layered processes in front of them.
 This leads to “But why?” or “I asked for this?” or “You’re not helping me!”.
-Traveling well requires that you learn to bend to the system’s will.
+Travelling well requires that you learn to bend to the system’s will.
 If a TSA agent wants to scan you twice for no reason, accept it and move on.
 If your flight attendant is getting your order wrong, help him/her get it right until they give it you, then accept it.
 You are not a civil rights lawyer, so shut up and keep moving.

 Be unnoticeable and unremarkable and your travel experience will improve greatly.